-The talk of Major League Baseball this past season was the record number of home runs.
+The talk of Major League Baseball in 2017 was the record number of home runs.
 The previous record of 5,693 long balls was set in 2000.
 Whenever major league hitters go on a home run hitting spree, the discussion usually centers on whether the baseball or the players are “juiced”.

-The reality in baseball is there will always be players who violate the league’s policy for performance enhancing drugs, but I don’t believe all the home runs this year can be attributed to an epidemic of players who cheat.
-Although, the muscular bodies of the most prolific home run hitters this past season cause me to at least consider the possibility that their performance wasn’t totally natural.
+The reality in baseball is there will always be players who violate the league’s policy for performance enhancing drugs, but I don’t believe all the home runs can be attributed to an epidemic of players who cheat.
+Although, the muscular bodies of the most prolific home run hitters always causes me to at least consider the possibility that their performance wasn’t totally natural.

 Others will blame all the home runs on the construction of the baseball.
 They claim it is either wound too tight or the seams are too flat.
 Either is a viable explanation for the record number of home runs.
 A harder baseball jumps out of the park and flat seams can limit the effectiveness of breaking balls.
 Both have been proven to increase the number of home runs, but I think the explanation is much more simple than how baseballs are manufactured.

 Launch angle is the primary reason for the increase in home runs.
 It is the upward path of the bat before impact with the ball in the hitting zone.
 This upward path is then maintained by the hitter until the swing is completed.
 It’s surprising that it has taken the majority major league baseball players so long to identify how to consistently hit more home runs.